robinmamie/intro_computer_graphics/project/report/report.md

 #### Sun Shimmering on the Water

 We wanted to amplify the effect of the phong lighting model in order to have a bigger effect of the sun shimmering on the water.
-This was simply done by, instead of the "normal" colour of the sky, outputting plain white when the dot product between the reflected ray and the light source was greater than 0.8.
+This was simply done by, instead of the "normal" colour of the sky, outputting plain white when the dot product between the reflected ray and the light source is greater than 0.8.
 This value was empirically computed, and gave us the most convincing results.

 #### Sky Reflection on the Water